grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

-We arrive _just in time_ for the early afternoon bird of prey show, and our mild misgivings about the zoo-like nature of raptor collections are instantaneously destroyed by having giant birds of prey fly no more than a couple of feet over our heads.
+We arrive _just in time_ for the early afternoon bird of prey show, and our mild misgivings about the zoo-like nature of raptor collections are destroyed instantaneously by giant birds of prey flying no more than a couple of feet over our heads.
 The commentary from the team looking after the birds is also excellent, too.
 The interaction of the bigger birds of prey and local wild raptors was also great.
 During the show, a couple of nearby